Tirsog/personal/posts/sleep-quality-factors.md

 ## Factors That Lead to a Good Night Sleep

+Tirso's Note: This is a list I compiled for me and some friends that like me, struggle with sleep.
+It was compiled with the help of chatGPT 3.5.
+A new version coming soon!

 Unfortunately, we struggle with sleep, and factors such as stress, anxiety, and poor sleep habits can contribute to insomnia and other sleep disorders.

 Here's a curated list of what I'm trying to do to improve my sleep: